HRH THE DUKE OF KENT KG GCMG GCVO ADC (P)

 LT GEN SIR BILL ROLLO KCB CBE

 Sir Bill joined the Commission in 2013 and became Vice Chairman in July 2019.
 A former career Army officer, his senior appointments included Deputy Chief of Defence Staff (Personnel & Training) and Adjutant General, following a series of operational commands in the Balkans and Iraq.
-He is currently a Director of The Military Mutual and a Governor and Trustee of King Edward VII’s Hospital (Sister Agnes).
+He has previously held a range of charitable and non charitable posts, most recently as a Trustee of KEVII Hospital and a non Executive Director of The Military Mutual.

 HER EXCELLENCY MS NOMATEMBA TAMBO